Skip to main content

 "It comes from when there was a time when food was scarce, and we as humans had to eat a lot of high calorie foods for our survival," she explains.

 Studies have also found stress and lack of sleep may be linked to sugar cravings.
-When we eat sugar, hormones are released to reduce the feelings of stress.
-In turn, this increases our desire for comfort foods, creating a cycle of emotional eating habits2.
+When you eat sugar, hormones are released to reduce the feelings of stress.
+In turn, this increases your desire for comfort foods, creating a cycle of emotional eating habits.

-Another study suggested that people who don't get enough sleep tend to crave foods that are sweet, salty and starchy3.
-This may be because these foods make us feel good.
-Poor sleep has also been linked to the appetite-regulating hormone ghrelin, which makes us feel hungry4.
+If you don't get enough sleep you'll tend to crave foods that are sweet, salty and starchy.
+This may be because these foods make you feel good.
+Poor sleep has also been linked to the appetite-regulating hormone ghrelin - which makes us feel hungry.

 Can a vitamin deficiency cause sugar cravings?